Sunday, March 6, 2011

 April 16: "Mainsail chafing through, so I placed 5 split tennis balls on the port shrouds for protection.
 Water accumulating in bilge, so I put the transmission in reverse, which stopped the prop from turning, which stopped the leak.
 Don't think I'll write those letters and articles, nor learn German, for there is too much to do, monitoring and repairing and occasionally steering, and sleeping in 2 to 3 hour snatches.
 I am reading my last book, de Tocqueville's remarkable Democracy in America".

 April 17: "Wind, high barometer reading and clouds indicate I'm being passed by the anticyclone that BBC said was off Spain 2 days earlier.
 Passed through first shower of the trip, which removed salt crust from sails and boat, and cut wind to Force 1.
 Changed from mainsail and genoa to twin jibs again.
 Sail changing, and operating the tiller to minimize sail wear and give a straighter course than self-steering, take a lot of time.
 In afternoon rain arrived while I was eating oatmeal, so I quickly went on deck and lathered up for my first shower.
-Then the rain quit, so I removed the soap with sea water and a bit of precious drinking water...
+Then the rain quit, so I removed the soap with sea water and a bit of precious drinking water.
 My first flying fish came down the hatch, so I revived him and threw him back...
-Threw overboard the last of the bananas and eggs.
+The last of the bananas and eggs had spoiled badly, so I threw them overboard .
 Mileage 956/122.
 122 was a day's run that I never reached again.
 Rain resumed at midnight, so closed hatches and went to sleep.
 No lights, no moon, hurtling along in the dark.
 Position at astronomical noon 22.37 N, 31.00 W".

 April 18, 19: More of the same.
 "Knee almost healed.
 Lips burned and sore.
 Beard and sun tan growing.
 Estimated Florida arrival: May 18.
 Spent 3 hours re-sewing worn-out seams in mainsail".